How to fix Powerpoint can't open this type of file

 - Open and Repair in Microsoft PowerPoint

 PowerPoint’s earlier versions are unable to open presentations that are saved in later versions.
-To fix this problem, you need to change the format of the PowerPoint file:
+To fix this problem and avoid getting “Powerpoint can’t open this type of file”, you need to change the format of the PowerPoint file:

 - Open the file in PowerPoint.

 - (Don’t simply choose Save.
 Use Save As to save the file in a different format.)